 Additional Measure Information

 To earn base score credit for this measure, a MIPS eligible clinician will be required to meet the numerator requirements for at least one denominator eligible prescription.
 Prescriptions are added to the denominator when they are recorded, printed, or e-prescribed in the patient’s chart.
+Please note that credit will be calculated for each patient with a signed note that has a date of service during your selected performance period and an encounter types of Office Visit, Home Visit, Nursing Home Visit, or Telemedicine Visit.
+Only the MIPS eligible clinician who signs the note will receive measure credit.
 For information on earning numerator credit for this measure, see the Practice Fusion Suggested Workflow section below.

 A drug formulary is a list of preferred medications based on a patient's insurance and allows providers to save prescription costs for patients.
 Practice Fusion automatically enables drug formulary query functionality for all clinicians who are enabled for e-prescribing through the Practice Fusion EHR.

 Practice Fusion suggests the following workflow to ensure that you earn numerator credit for this measure within the Practice Fusion EHR.

 - From the patient encounter, use the Plan section to add a medication.

 - Use the fly-out pane to the left of the Plan to select a medication from the Frequent, Previous, or Record tab.

 - Once added, click on the name of the newly added medication to order the prescription.

 - Once you have completed the required fields, select the pharmacy you wish to send the order to and click Send eRx.